 You can have them but just limit them.

-However, if you want to keep your blood sugar in a healthy range throughout the day, help avoid diabetes and still enjoy carbohydrates, then make sure you read about one of my favorite solutions.
+However, if you want to keep your blood sugar in a healthy range throughout the day, and still enjoy carbohydrates, then make sure you read about one of my favorite options.

-You’ll discover how my uncle lowered his blood sugar naturally, reversed his diabetes and lost 34 lbs at the same time.
+You’ll discover how my uncle supported healthy blood sugar naturally and lost 34 lbs at the same time.